+The trial of this matter was heard in Vancouver, British Columbia and was concluded on October 3, 2013.
+On April 14, 2014, a judgment was handed down by the British Columbia Supreme Court.
 The Court found that the Company has met its obligations under the agreement with Teuton and that it has earned its 51% interest in the Treaty Creek property.
 The Court also found that Teuton breached the agreement in refusing to transfer title to the Treat Creek property to the Company.
-The Court has ordered Teuton to transfer 100% of legal title of all of the mineral claims comprising the Treaty Creek property to the Company which includes Teuton's 49% interest in those mineral claims held in trust pursuant to the parties' original agreement.
+The Court has ordered, and Teuton has since transferred, 100% of legal title of all of the mineral claims comprising the Treaty Creek property to the Company which includes Teuton's 49% interest in those mineral claims held in trust pursuant to the parties' original agreement.